Cascading

 $entityManager->remove($order);

-$entityManager->flush(); // All order items are deleted too
+$entityManager->flush(); // all associated OrderItems are deleted too

 Combining Cascade Operations